Genie/ Resources/ GenieSpeak/ Get Your Teen Creative

 Hey there!
 Ever tried to get your teen to think outside the box and just ended up with them rolling their eyes at you?
 Yeah, we've all been there.
 Creativity isn't just about being good at art or music; it's super important for solving problems, thinking differently, and just dealing with life's twists and turns.
 But trying to boost your teen's creativity can feel like you're speaking a different language.
 Here's a no-fuss guide to help you out without turning into that nagging parent.

-Why Bother with Creativity?
+Why bother with creativity?

 So, why make a big deal about creativity?
 Well, it's not just for people who want to be artists or musicians.
 Being creative helps your teen figure stuff out in cool, new ways.
 It's like a secret weapon for just about anything in life, from building a robot to figuring out how to get along with their friends better.